-Preparing a will is a very personal process and naturally it is done to benefit family and loved ones first and foremost.
+Preparing a will is a very personal process and naturally, it is done to benefit family and loved ones first.

 Bequests to charitable institutions are exempt from tax and may lead to savings in the amount of estate duty payable should your estate amount to more than R1 million.

 When naming Durbanville Children’s Home in your will, your gift will help the home to care for 144 children and your legacy will be an investment in the future of the children of South Africa.
 Not only will it provide for practical things such as buildings and equipment, it will also be a lasting memory of your kindness and compassion.

 If you are considering a bequest or legacy of love by including Durbanville Children’s Home in your will, please do not hesitate to contact us for more information.